nextgenusfs/funannotate/docs/conda.rst

         #Soft-link a repeatmasker utility script into the PATH:
         ln -s /path/to/repeatmasker/location/repeatmasker/util/rmOutToGFF3.pl /usr/local/bin/rmOutToGFF3.pl

-    5. Install Perl modules, i.e. with cpanminus
+    4. Install Perl modules, i.e. with cpanminus -- or could use conda for many of these

      .. code-block:: none